mangalam-research/wed/README.rst

 starts with an empty document using a vanilla TEI schema.
 Things you can do:

 * Use the left mouse button to bring up a context menu.
-Such menu exists for starting tags and all positions that are editable.
+Such a menu exists for starting tags and all positions that are editable.
 This menu allows inserting elements.
 Ctrl-/ also brings up this menu.